julelang/manual/src/compiler/backend/cpp-backend-compilers/index.md

 ### Jule 0.0.14 and Higher

 MSVC is supported by Jule.
 Our GitHub Action workflows use MSVC Clang on Windows machines to compile Jule programs.
-Hovewer, MSVC support is not guaranteed to work as expected.
+However, MSVC support is not guaranteed to work as expected.
 When using MSVC your program may able to compile successfully, but may need to additional actions like linking missing libraries.
 If you encounter issues like that, please report us via [Jule Issue Tracker](https://github.com/julelang/jule/issues).

 ### Jule 0.0.13 and Before